RedHatInsights/insights-host-inventory/README.md

 ## Getting Started

 This project uses pipenv to manage the development and deployment environments.
-To set the project up for development do the following:
+To set the project up for development, we recommend using [pyenv|https://github.com/pyenv/pyenv] to install/manage the appropriate python (currently 3.6.x), pip and pipenv version.
+Once you have pipenv, do the following:

 ```
 pipenv install --dev